dotnet/roslyn/FAQ.md

 You can go to roslyn.codeplex.com, take the source code, and do what the Apache 2.0 license there allows.

 ### Where can I see the Roslyn EULA after installation or without committing to install Roslyn?
-See [#Can I use the End User Preview or SDK for my production code  Does it have a "go-live" EULA] for details, but you can only see the EULAs by starting to install or re-install, then cancelling installation after reading the EULA.
+See [this section](#can-i-use-the-end-user-preview-or-sdk-for-my-production-code--does-it-have-a-go-live-eula) for details, but you can only see the EULAs by starting to install or re-install, then cancelling installation after reading the EULA.

 ### How do the Roslyn APIs relate to the VS Code Model and CodeDom?
 The CodeDom targets programmatic code generation and compilation scenarios in ASP.NET on the server.
 It was later co-opted for some tooling uses, adding modeling of existing code to the code generation functionality.